jpmasters/jpmasters.github.io/_posts/2022-10-30-localization-2.md

   - vgg16
 ---

-This is my implementation of the Localization part 1 lectures from Lazy Programmer's Deep Learning and Advanced Computer Vision course.
-The objective is to start by creating black and white images where there is a black background and a single randomly placed, random sized white rectangle.
-We then train a network to output the location of the rectangle.
+This is my implementation of the Localization part 2 lectures from Lazy Programmer's Deep Learning and Advanced Computer Vision course.
+The objective is to extend the code from Localization 1 and have it detect the bounding box of an image, rather than a white square.

 Using a topless, pre-trained VGG16 network as a feature extractor we build a small dense layer with four outputs.
-The outputs represent the column, row, width and height of the white rectangle.
+The outputs represent the column, row, width and height of the Pokemon image.

 As directed by the tutorial, I apply the sigmoid activation function to all four of the outputs.

-Code for this article can be found at [https://github.com/jpmasters/jupyter-notebooks/blob/main/localization-1.ipynb](https://github.com/jpmasters/jupyter-notebooks/blob/main/localization-1.ipynb)
+Code for this article can be found at [https://github.com/jpmasters/jupyter-notebooks/blob/main/localization-2.ipynb](https://github.com/jpmasters/jupyter-notebooks/blob/main/localization-2.ipynb)

 ```python